eda-ricercatore/boilerplate-code/README.md

 + [notes](https://github.com/eda-ricercatore/boilerplate-code/tree/master/notes):
 	- Software license(s): GNU GPL, and MIT License
 	- Software documentation for project, written in *LaTeX*; i.e., project report.
+		* This report effectively serves as revision notes about *C++*, data structures, and algorithms.
 	- Guidelines for collaborating on open source software and/or hardware projects.
 	- *BibTeX* database for the documentation.